Connor Tomlinson (TV personality): Career

-Tomlinson's younger brother Jack, a fan of Love on the Spectrum reached out to Cian O'Clery via X (Formerly Twitter) and suggested his brother as a possible cast member.
 Producers responded to Tomlinson's family after viewing the joint YouTube channel Tomlinson shares with his mother.
 Though initially hesitant, Tomlinson decided to participate.
 In the trailer for Season 2 in January 2024, Tomlison's habit of slipping into a British accent and citing poetic one-liners was highlighted: "Love is a dagger, a pretty thing.
 A thing that enchants, but also hurts."

+Tomlinson was the 2024 grand marshal for the Georgia Special Olympics and is active in neurodiversity advocacy.

-Tomlinson has made numerous appearances in podcast, interviews and made a guest appearance in April 2024 in the Broadway show "A Beautiful Noise," where he joined the cast singing "Sweet Caroline" in the finale.
+Tomlinson has made numerous appearances in podcast interviews and made a guest appearance in April 2024 in the Broadway show A Beautiful Noise, where he joined the cast singing "Sweet Caroline" in the finale.
 He also launched his own merchandise line, featuring his quotes from the show.
-The collection, which includes T-shirts, hats, and mugs, sold out shortly after release, with proceeds benefiting autism awareness and related organization.
+The collection, which includes T-shirts, hats, and mugs, sold out shortly after release, with proceeds benefiting autism awareness and related organizations.

 Tomlinson returned for Season 3, which premiered in April 2025.
 He was paired with Georgie Harris and their relationship blossomed, each experiencing their first kiss on-camera.
 In the same season, Tomlinson garnered attention on social media.
 In particular, a clip of Tomlinson retorting, "I can hear just fine, SPEAK!" went viral across TikTok and other social media sites.

-Tomlinson also make an appearance in his first acting role in an episode of the season second of Brilliant Minds.
+Tomlinson also made an appearance in his first acting role in an episode of the second season of Brilliant Minds.

 In September 2025, Tomlinson got signed by United Talent Agency for "representation in all areas".

+In January 2026, Tomlinson spoke at the Georgia State Capitol, urging lawmakers to support Senate Bill 433 (Rio's Law), which would create a specialty license plate aimed at improving safety and communication for people on the autism spectrum.

+In April 2026, Tomlinson announced he would not be returning for the fifth season of Love on the Spectrum, as he wanted to focus on his acting career.

 Personal life

-Tomlinson is currently in a relationship with Georgie Harris, whom he met during filming of Season 3 of Love on the Spectrum U.S. He is close friends with Love on the Spectrum cast member Tanner Smith.
-He has three dogs, including a Pomeranian named Coco.
-In 2025, in a YouTube video, he reveals that he has Graves' disease.
+Tomlinson was in a relationship with Georgie Harris, whom he met during filming of Season 3 of Love on the Spectrum U.S. The couple later ended their relationship during filming of Season 4 of Love on the Spectrum.

+In 2025, in a YouTube video, Tomlinson revealed that he has Graves' disease.